DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/content-projection.md

 <img src="/images/blog/content-projection/container.png" max-width="400px">

-If you want to apply two structural directives to an element, you could wrap the element in `ng-container` and apply one there, as Angular does not allow two structural directives on one element.
+On a side note, if you want to apply two structural directives to an element, you could wrap the element in `ng-container` and apply one there, as Angular does not allow two structural directives on one element.

 ## Conclusion